harness/developer-hub/docs/platform/role-based-access-control/add-user-groups.md

 11. Click **Add**.
 12. In **Roles**, select a Harness built-in Role or a custom Role that you have created for the desired permissions.
-For more information on built-in roles and custom roles, see [Add and Manage Roles](./add-manage-roles).
+For more information on built-in roles and custom roles, see [Manage Roles](./add-manage-roles).
 13. In **Resource Groups**, select a Harness built-in Resource Group or a custom Resource Group that you have created for the desired resources.
 For more information on built-in roles and custom roles, see [Add and Manage Resource Groups](./add-resource-groups).
 14. Click **Apply**.